abraaoz/with-peer-deps/README.md

 npx with-peer-deps@latest add <anyPackageName>
 ```

+You can also append `--include-prereleases` to consider versions like `1.2.3-alpha.3`.

 To **upgrade or downgrade an already installed dependency** to a specific version and syncronize its `peerDependencies` as local `dependencies` and its `peerDevDependencies` as local `devDependencies`:

 ```bash